ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_gps.md

 The code for this tutorial is hosted on [nav2_gps_waypoint_follower_demo](https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo).
 Though we will go through the most important steps of the setup, it's highly recommended that you clone and build the package when setting up your dev environment.
 This is available in ROS 2 Iron and newer.

 You may also need to install gazebo and turtlebot3 simulation if you have not executed previous tutorials or Nav2 demos.
-See Nav2's Getting Started page for more information.
+See Nav2's [Quickstart][quickstart] page for more information.

 ## GPS Localization Overview